corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ### Commands

-{{% vimeo 213881538 %}}

-Suppose we have a transaction with a cash state and a bond state as inputs, and a cash state and a bond state as outputs.
+Suppose a transaction has a cash state and a bond state as inputs, and a cash state and a bond state as outputs.
 This transaction could represent two different scenarios:

-* A bond purchase
+* A bond purchase.
-* A coupon payment on a bond
+* A coupon payment on a bond.

 We can imagine that we’d want to impose different rules on what constitutes a valid transaction depending on whether this is a purchase or a coupon payment.
 For example, in the case of a purchase, we would require a change in the bond’s